Visual Appearance Of Mercury, Nickel And Palladium – Chronic Dental Ingestion – Eczema – Post 6

 Eczema – The foods to avoid eating

-There are very few visible signs of chronic dental ingestion poisoning that included severe levels of elemental mercury, palladium and nickel.
+There were very few visible signs of chronic dental ingestion poisoning that included severe levels of elemental/inorganic mercury, palladium and nickel.
 Health deteriorates for years without anyone realising how sick the patient really is.

 Eczema symptoms appeared 3 years after the unconsented surgical procedure carried out at The Royal Sussex County Hospital, The Brighton and Sussex University Hospitals NHS Trust.